In every subject a student has a target grade for the subject.

 In Key Stage 3 (Year 7 – 8) targets are set as a percentage score.
 The target is the percentage that should be reached or exceeded by the end of Year 8.

 In Key Stage 4 (Year 9 -11) targets are set as GCSE Grades.
-The target is the grade that should be reached or exceed by the end of Year 11 (except English Literature, for Year 9 and 10 students, this target should be reached or achieved by the end of Year 10.
-New English language targets will be set in Year 11)
+The target is the grade that should be reached or exceed by the end of Year 11.

-During a school year, there are four key reporting points when we will tell you how your child is progressing towards their targets:
+During a school year, there are four key reporting points for most year groups.
+These reporting points will tell you how your child is progressing towards their targets:

 A Progress Review details the grades for all the subjects your child studies.
 It will show the target percentage or grade for each subject and the marks they have achieved in their QMAs.

 Quality Marked Assessments are the key assessment milestones in a subject.
 Many of these assessments are now exams that require revision, the rest will be composed of class based assignments and practical assessments; where practical work is more applicable for the subject.

 Each QMA provides the students with an opportunity to review if they are “on track” to reach their target grades.
 In the back of the Student Planner, where students glue their Progress Reviews, is the CHS ‘On Track’ Ladder.
 Students and parents can use this to track student progress towards their Target Grades overtime.